nachoaldamav/ultra/README.md

-# SNPM (WIP)
+# FNPM (WIP)
-SNPM is an "alternative" for NPM, it is faster and saves more space.
+FNPM is an "alternative" for NPM, it is faster and saves more space.

 **DISCLAIMER 🚧**